amd/aocl-crypto/docs/internal/design/02-subsystem-design.md

 `alcp_digest`, `alcp` being project prefix and `digest` being subsystem prefix.
 Following are the C99 APIs.

- 1. Context size determination: The context size needs to be queried form the library, this helps the Application designer to allocate and free the memory needed for the 'Handle'.
+ 1. Context size determination: The context size needs to be queried from the library, this helps the Application designer to allocate and free the memory needed for the 'Handle'.
     ```c